 Why it matters

-Creating a budget helps students get in the habit of mindful spending and saving, prioritize future wants and needs, prepare for inevitable emergency spending, and exposes any harmful or bad spending habits.
-By learning good budgeting habits early on, this also sets you up for future success in your personal finances.
+Creating a budget helps students get in the habit of mindful spending and saving, prioritize future wants and needs, prepare for inevitable emergency spending, and find any harmful or bad spending habits.
+Learning good budgeting habits early on also sets you up for future success in your personal finances.

 How to do it